Ben Cavil: Philadelphia Eagles

 After being released by San Diego, Cavil was signed by the Philadelphia Eagles.
-He would be released at roster cuts but later signed to the practice squad, were he stayed all season.
+He would be released at roster cuts but later signed to the practice squad, where he stayed all season.
 He was traded to the Baltimore Ravens in exchange for a 7th round draft pick the next year.

 Baltimore Ravens

 After being traded, Cavil was able to make the roster of Baltimore.
 He would then make an appearance in 15 out of 16 games, missing only the final week.
 He started 8 of those games.
 He had 4 penalties in the season.
 The next year Cavil came back and appeared in all 16 games, but only starting 6.
 Cavil was nicknamed "Honey Buns" by Ravens teammates.
-He would leave the Ravens the next year after being drafted in the 1999 NFL Expansion Draft.
+He would leave the Ravens the next year after being drafted in the 1999 NFL expansion draft.

 Cleveland Browns

-Cavil was then selected in the 1999 NFL Expansion Draft by the Cleveland Browns.
+Cavil was then selected in the 1999 NFL expansion draft by the Cleveland Browns.
 He was released at roster cuts.